 Up-to-Date Charleston Real Estate Market Statistics

 Numbers don’t lie, so when it comes to buying or selling property in the South Carolina Lowcountry, let these Charleston real estate market statistics guide you.
 By studying market trends, you can feel confident in making an informed decision before buying or selling.
-While the statistics below help to forecast Charleston’s market, keep in mind that the numbers fluctuate daily and are sometimes unpredictable, especially in 2020’s economy!
+While the statistics below help to forecast Charleston’s market, keep in mind that the numbers fluctuate daily and are sometimes unpredictable, especially in our current economy!

 Connect with one of our real estate agents today for access to the Charleston MLS, where you’ll find concise monthly data on housing inventory, median home listing prices, closings, and more.
 Or, get started on your house hunting and see our active listings.

 When it comes to assessing the typical cost of housing in the tri-county area, it is more helpful to take into account the median sales price vs. the average.
 In recent years, increases in luxury property sales have been significant outliers in the overall data set.

 In 2019, the median sales price for a home in Charleston County went up by 3.9% compared to 2018, and townhouse-condo prices went up by 7.5%.
 For historical comparison, the median overall sales price in 2019 was about $277,500.